keboola/developers-docs/extend/generic-extractor/api/pagination/response-url.md

  }
 {% endhighlight %}

-You must then use the `paramsIsQuery` configuration, so that the Generic Extractor can produce a valid URL.
+You must then use the `paramsIsQuery` configuration, so that your Generic Extractor can produce a valid URL:

 {% highlight json %}
 {